AbdulmalekAlshugaa/Saga-pattern-RN-app/README.md

 ![1_LMIPRZvZmoga-HpeMAAdOw](https://github.com/AbdulmalekAlshugaa/E-Commerce-App/assets/33663456/52633a49-97b9-4a70-9670-ab3de0f82b7c)
 ![CibAZdDVEAEOng4](https://github.com/AbdulmalekAlshugaa/E-Commerce-App/assets/33663456/ff43149f-aa4a-4a45-9ad0-996b9cab206d)

 The above two screenshots shows how we utilized saga pattern design within our project .
 Saga yields pure objects called effects.
 Effect is simple javascript object that contains commands that will be executed by a middleware.
 What are these commands?
-Commands involve actions like invoking asynchronous functions, dispatching an action to the store, etc. Redux-saga provides some helper effects wrapping internal functions to spawn tasks when some specific actions are dispatched to the Store .
+Commands involve actions like invoking asynchronous functions, dispatching an action to the store, etc. Redux-saga provides some helper effects wrapping internal functions to spawn tasks when some specific actions are dispatched to the Store . source : https://medium.com/nerd-for-tech/saga-pattern-971d59be3722

 ## Tech stack
 1. Redux-toolkit